P0171Sensors

 How serious is this code?

 Moderate to high.
-A lean condition stresses the engine and can cause long-term damage if left unresolved.
-If paired with P0174 (Bank 2 lean), the issue is likely a major vacuum leak or failing MAF sensor.
+A lean condition stresses the engine and can cause long-term internal damage if left unresolved.
+If P0174 (Bank 2 lean) appears at the same time, a major vacuum leak or failing MAF sensor is very likely.

 Before you replace parts